spiral/docs/docs/en/filters/filter.md

 ## Usage

-All filter objects should implement `Spiral\Filters\Model\FilterInterface`.
-The interface will add the ability inject filters with populated data from `Spiral\Filters\InputInterface` from the container.
+All the filter objects should implement `Spiral\Filters\Model\FilterInterface`.
+The interface will add the ability to inject filters with populated data from `Spiral\Filters\InputInterface` from the container.

 ```php